CristinaMora/EnemyBehaviourFramework-2D/readme.md

 - **Spline Follower Actuator**:
 ![SpllineFollowerActuator](./Manual/Spline.png)
   Makes the enemy automatically move and rotate following a path defined by a spline.
+  - *Spline Container*
-  - *Spline Container:* Transform of the object to be chased.
+   Transform of the object to be chased.
+  - *Teleport To Closest Point*
+   Indicates which object will have its position updated in case the enemy's position does not match the Spline.
+  - *Speed*
-  - *Speed:* Time it takes to reach the target.
+   Time it takes to reach the target.
   - *Is Accelerated*
+    - *False*
-    - *False:* If not accelerated, the object will move at a constant speed defined by the *Speed* parameter.
+     If not accelerated, the object will move at a constant speed defined by the *Speed* parameter.
+    - *True*
-    - *True:* If accelerated, the speed will increase progressively according to the following parameters:
+     If accelerated, the speed will increase progressively according to the following parameters:
+      - *Goal Speed*
-      - *Goal Speed:* This is the maximum speed the object will reach.
+       This is the maximum speed the object will reach.
+      - *Interpolation Time*
-      - *Interpolation Time:* This is the time it takes for the object to go from current speed to it's target speed.
+       This is the time it takes for the object to go from current speed to it's target speed.
+      - *Easing Function*
-      - *Easing Function:* Defines how the acceleration behaves.
+       Defines how the acceleration behaves.

 ### Sensors

 Sensors allow detecting information from the environment and triggering transitions.
-We have five sensors:
+We have five sensors available, and they can be found in *SensorsAndEmitters/TypeOfSensors*:

 - **Area Sensor:**
  ![AreaSensor](./Manual/AreaSensor.png)
- The area sensor detects when a specific object enters its detection zone.
+ The area sensor detects when a specific object enters its detection zone.<br>

-  - *Start Detecting Time:* Delay time until detection starts.
+  - *Start Detecting Time*
+   Delay time until detection starts.
+  - *Target*
-  - *Target:* Object to be detected.
+   Object to be detected.
+  - *Detection Condition*
-  - *Detection Condition:* Indicates whether to detect when leaving or entering the area.
+   Indicates whether to detect when leaving or entering the area.

 - **Collision Sensor:**
  ![CollisionSensor](./Manual/CollisionSensor.png)
  Detects when the enemy physically collides with another object.
-Unlike the *Area Sensor*, this requires an actual collision rather than just detecting presence within an area.
+Unlike the *Area Sensor*, this requires an actual collision rather than just detecting presence within an area.<br>
   You must specify which *[physics layers](#capa-fisica)* activate the sensor.
-  - *Start Detecting Time:* Delay time until detection starts.
+  - *Start Detecting Time*
+   Delay time until detection starts.
-  - *Layers to Collide:* Physics layer mask indicating what we want to collide with.
+  - *Layers to Collide*
+   Physics layer mask indicating what we want to collide with.

 - **Distance Sensor:**
 ![DistanceSensor](./Manual/DistanceSensor.png)
- Detects when a specific object *Target* is at a *certain distance from the enemy*.
+ Detects when a specific object *Target* is at a *certain distance from the enemy*.<br>
+  - *Distance type*

-  - *Distance type:* Type of distance to check.
+   Type of distance to check.
     - Magnitude: 360 degrees of detection.
     - Single Axis: A single axis.
+  - *Detection Condition*
-  - *Detection Condition:* Indicates whether to detect when leaving or entering the area.
+   Indicates whether to detect when leaving or entering the area.
+  - *Target*
-  - *Target:* Object to be detected.
+   Object to be detected.
-  - *Start Detecting Time:* Delay time until detection starts.
+  - *Start Detecting Time*
+   Delay time until detection starts.
+  - *Detection Distance*
-  - *Detection Distance:* Detection distance.
+   Detection distance.

 - **Time Sensor:**
  ![TimeSensor](./Manual/TimeSensor.png)
  Detects when a specific time elapses.
-  - *Start Detecting Time:* Delay time until detection starts.
+  - *Start Detecting Time*
+   Delay time until detection starts.
+  - *Detection Time*
-  - *Detection Time:* Detection time.
+   Detection time.

+### Damage

+To be able to deal damage, a sensor and an emitter are required.
 - **Damage Sensor:**
 ![DamageSensor](./Manual/DamageSensor.png)
  Detects when an entity *receives damage*.